freequenzart/Smart-Mirror-with-Home-Assistant/README.md

     2. Click on `API-KEY`
     3. Click on `API-KEY` again. the first time you are routed to the terms.

     After that you can configure the Integration.

-I have used a tile for every station and they are only visible if the station is open:
+    In first place, I have used a tile for every station and they are only visible if the station is open:
     ```yaml
     type: tile
     entity: sensor.STATION_STREET_ADRESS_super